 Try it yourself to see the power a simple folder can have for growth mindset in education settings.

-Created by Educational Technology and Mobile Learning — an online resource for teaching tools and ideas — below is an infographic based on this article:
+Created by Educational Technology and Mobile Learning — an online resource for teaching tools and ideas — below is an infographic based on this article, helping you foster a growth mindset culture in your class:

 Final Thoughts about Growth Mindset in Education